 Welcome from Monica Fogarty

-Hello and welcome to the December edition of Warwickshire Means Business.
+Hello and welcome to the latest edition of Warwickshire Still Means Business.

 It is great to hear that, despite the increased frequency of WSMB, the editorial team is far from struggling to find stories - and, what's more, very positive ones.
 In this edition, please read about a range of businesses which have adapted brilliantly to help the communities around them through this difficult time.

 This year has posed challenges of a type and magnitude that nobody could have envisaged but Warwickshire businesses have risen to those challenges with huge resourcefulness, enterprise and skill - a sure sign that Warwickshire Still Means Business!

 Warwickshire Gin Company and PSW Paper & Print, both of which have benefited from WCC business support programmes, have channelled their expertise into producing much-needed supplies for the NHS and care homes.
 IC Solutions have recruited to meet exceptional demand for their services and are supporting their fellow businesses at the Centenary Business Centre in Nuneaton.
 PetShop.Co.uk have recruited to keep staff working round the clock 24/7 to meet demand from the nation's locked-down pet-owners.